chaoge525/soafee_demo/documentation/tools.rst

     ``--log-file=[path]``

-This will cause ``STDOUT`` to contain only important messages, while the log file will recieve the full output.
+This will cause ``STDOUT`` to contain only important messages, while the log file will receive the full output.
 If enabled, the log file should be consulted to check the current progress of the containerised build.

 The log path will be created if it does not exist.